How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?: Discussion

-\faHandORight \textbf{Informing recruitment and team-based role allocation}: The observed associations between personality traits and reasoning performance offer practical guidance for industry.
-Roles demanding high analytical precision (e.g., testing, refactoring) may benefit from individuals with stronger conscientiousness, whereas innovation oriented tasks (e.g., architecture design, prototyping) may benefit from those higher in openness to experience.
-Awareness of these alignments can improve task allocation and enhance collective performance through complementary personality-cognitive profiles.
-However, care must be taken not to exclude or hold individuals due to personality or cognitive profiles.
-Instead, additional training or support can help them achieve their objectives.
+\faHandORight \textbf{Informing recruitment and role allocation}: Our observed associations between personality traits, grammatical reasoning accuracy, and problem-solving accuracy offer potential guidance for team coordination in software development.
+Tasks requiring sustained attention and accuracy, such as testing or refactoring, may align well with individuals that have a higher conscientiousness.
+Tasks involving abstraction or exploratory reasoning, such as architecture design or prototyping, may align with higher openness to experience.
+These associations can inform task allocation and team coordination by supporting complementary working styles rather than prescribing fixed roles.
+However, care must be taken not to exclude or constrain individuals based on personality or cognitive profiles.
+Given the substantial overlap in both personality traits and accuracy measures, training and team support remain critical for enabling individuals with different personality traits and cognitive capabilities to perform effectively across different SE tasks.

-\faHandORight \textbf{Implications for researchers}: This study serves as a preliminary step toward understanding how personality and cognitive capability jointly influence software problem-solving performance.
-Future research could expand these findings through larger, longitudinal, and cross-cultural samples, integrating physiological or behavioral indicators of cognitive load.
-Moreover, experimental studies could explore causality such as how training interventions or team composition modulate the influence of conscientiousness and openness to experience on reasoning performance.
+\faHandORight \textbf{Implications for researchers}: This study serves as a preliminary step toward understanding how personality traits and cognitive capability jointly relate to software problem-solving accuracy.
+Future research could expand these findings through larger, longitudinal, and cross-cultural samples, as well as by incorporating additional measures such as physiological or behavioral indicators of cognitive load.
+In addition, experimental studies could explicitly examine causal mechanisms, for example by investigating how training interventions or team composition influence the relationships between conscientiousness, openness to experience, grammatical reasoning accuracy, and problem-solving accuracy.
 As an initial effort to quantitatively link these constructs using both practitioner and student populations, this study provides a foundation for a growing line of inquiry into the human dynamics shaping analytical competence in SE.